Vaccines — What You Need to Know

 Will I be required to get vaccinated for work or school?

-Many colleges and universities have opted to require vaccinations for the safety of students, staff, and faculty.
+Many colleges and universities have opted to require vaccinations as well as boosters for the safety of students, staff, and faculty.
 Any K-12 school vaccination requirements are determined at the state level.
-Check with your school about their vaccine requirements for attendance.
+Check with your child’s school about their vaccine requirements for attendance.

 Do I need to wear a mask and still social distance if I have been vaccinated?Click for more info